Sambit-12/tanmaya191-SDLC_8_Thunderbirds/1_Requirements/Readme.md

 * Tensile strength is the amount of load or stress that can be handled by a material before it stretches and breaks.
 * It is the material’s resistance to tension that is caused by mechanical loads applied to the material.
 * It measures the force required to pull something such as rope, wire or a structural beam to the point where it breaks.
+* Different conductors with different tensile strength are used for thier respective applications.
+* Using this feature the user can get to opt the suitable conductor for his/her application

 ### Circular Convolution
 * Circular convolution is a special case of periodic convolution, which is the convolution of two periodic functions that have the same period.